Keanu-Sisouk/W2-PD-Dict/README.md

 ## Reference

-If you plan to use this code to generate results for a scientific document, thanks for referencin the following publication:
+If you plan to use this code to generate results for a scientific document, thanks for referencing the following publication:

 "Wasserstein Dictionaries of Persistence Diagrams" Keanu Sisouk, Julie Delon, Julien Tierny